Viewers Are Fuming At CNN For ‘Inciting Violence,’ Saying If Trump, Pence Assassinated, Obama Cabinet Member Will Take Oval Office

 — Free Australian (@den2114) January 20, 2017

-For reference, CNN appended the ABC show, Designated Survivor, a David Guggenheim-created political conspiracy drama, that stars Keifer Sutherland, Natascha McElhone, Adan Canto, Italia Ricci and others.
-Over 22 episodes for its debut season, the show centers on if the Capitol building — the location where Donald Trump is sworn in — were to be hit with a terror attack and the incoming President of the United States dies.
+For reference, CNN appended the ABC show, Designated Survivor, a David Guggenheim-created political conspiracy drama, that stars Keifer Sutherland, Natascha McElhone, Adan Canto, Italia Ricci, and others.
+Over 22 episodes for its debut season, the show centers on if the Capitol building — the location where Donald Trump is sworn in — were to be hit with a terror attack and the incoming president of the United States dies.

 CNN said the successor, based on protocol adopted by Congress, would be someone in President Obama’s cabinet at the secretary level.
 Viewers slammed the 24-hour global multiplatform, saying it was creating fertile ground to tempt anti-Trump proponents to attempt a “treasonous attack.”